bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 By default, the ECS updater checks for updates every 12 hours.

-You will need to do the following:
+In summary, you are doing the following:

 1. [Get subnet information](https://github.com/bottlerocket-os/bottlerocket-ecs-updater#subnet-info) for your cluster:
     - Get the ID of the VPC you want to use for the ECS updater.